Configuration

 Here’s an example apply_requirements

-This configuration requires that the pull request has at least 2 approvals, no merge conflicts, and all status checks (except those matching ci/.*
+This configuration requires that the pull request has at least two approvals, no merge conflicts, and all status checks (except those matching ci/.*

 ) have passed before an apply can be performed.